LibHuang/Documentation-Ingestion-Pipeline-LLMs/README.md

 - Duplicate documents are caught and skipped automatically via `ON CONFLICT DO NOTHING`

 ### Stage 2 — Text Extraction
-- Pulls PDF bytes directly from S3 into memory — no local disk writes
+- Pulls PDF bytes directly from S3 into memory
 - Extracts full text using PyMuPDF (fitz)
 - Handles text-based PDFs natively